Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: A First ``Naive'' Approach

 \section{A First ``Naive'' Approach}

 In this section, we introduce the simplest version of a dynamical model aimed as describing out-of-equilibrium effects (transient or permanent) in a network economy.
-The equations we will postulate are based on reasonable ``rules of thumb'' that firm decision makers are likely to use in real life conditions~\cite{kahneman_psychology_1973,tversky_judgment_1974, gigerenzer}.
-There is obviously still a demarcation line between purists, who insist that these decision rules must be based on rational, forward looking optimisation programs, and a growing cohort of pragmatists who believe that modellers should embrace radical uncertainty and adopt behavioural rules closer to reality, with enough flexibility to avoid absurd paradoxes and accommodate, at least to some extent, Lucas' critique~\cite{LUCAS197619}.
+The equations we will postulate are based on reasonable ``rules of thumb'' that firm decision makers are likely to use in real life conditions, see~\cite{kahneman_psychology_1973,tversky_judgment_1974, gigerenzer}.

-In looking for such dynamical equations, we draw inspiration from what physicists call ``phenomenological approaches'', heavily based on symmetry and genericity arguments.
-Such arguments allow one to avoid getting lost in the ``wilderness'' of possible models -- to paraphrase Sims -- once the straight-jacket of rationality is jettisoned.
-As we have learnt from physics, general arguments can often be used to write down correct equations before the underlying foundations have been worked out.
-For example, the Navier-Stokes equations for fluid motion have been postulated in the XIXth century based on general arguments, 50 years before Boltzmann's statistical theory of molecular motion gave a solid, first principle justification of these equations.
+In looking for such reduced form dynamical equations, we draw inspiration from what physicists call ``phenomenological approaches'', based on symmetry, plausibility and dimensional arguments.
+Such arguments avoid getting lost in the ``wilderness'' of possible models -- to paraphrase Sims -- once the straight-jacket of rationality is jettisoned.